therss99here/mystt/README.md

 # mystt
-This is project is an efficient and robost for any Speech to text recognition.
+This is project is an efficient and robust for any Speech to text recognition.
 It is very simple to use and made for beginner progrommers in python.